BioCrossCoder/camltree/README.md

 + Easy to use with powerful functions.
 + A brief and beautiful responsive graphical user interface.
-+ A cross-platform desktop application that supports both Windows and MacOS.
++ A desktop application supports Windows.

+    ***We used to support MacOS before successfully in `v1.x.x` versions, but it was not maintained anymore.
+Acutally, the permission issues in MacOS forcing us to drop support for it as we do not have enough time to waste on resolving this problem.***
 + Integrated several popular third-party tools in the field and users can customize the operating parameters of them.

 ## Comparison